testdrivenio/react-hooks/React_Hooks_Part_1.md

 onClick={() => setWeight(weight + 15)}
 ```

-#### &nbsp;  &nbsp; The  useEffect( ) hook method
+#### The  useEffect( ) hook method
-&nbsp; &nbsp; &nbsp; &nbsp; The best to use the effect hook is to use it like you would common lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount, awesome!
+The best to use the effect hook is to use it like you would common lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount, awesome!
 This is a little more complex than useState, and will take a few examples to demonstrate its power and purpose.
 For example:

 ```
   // Similar to componentDidMount and componentDidUpdate: